YC-backed Djamo is building a financial super app for consumers in Francophone Africa – TechCrunch

 Unlike Nigeria, where there are established payment infrastructure players like Flutterwave and Paystack, Ivory Coast doesn’t have such household names.

 “We have a couple of providers, but most are unreliable.
-But this doesn’t matter to the end-user, you have to make it work somehow,” said Bambi, the company’s CPO and CTO.
+But this doesn’t matter to the end-user, you have to make it work somehow,” said Bamba, the company’s CPO and CTO.

 Lacking better options, Djamo switches from one provider to another to keep operations running.
-The year-old startup has also faced scepticism issues, common with most African fintech startups when they first launch.
-In Djamo’s case though, the founders had to go at lengths to prove to banks and customers that the platform was safe to use for onboarding, KYC and transactions.
+The year-old startup has also faced scepticism, common with most African fintech startups when they first launch.
+In Djamo’s case though, the founders had to go to lengths to prove to banks and customers that the platform was safe to use for onboarding, KYC and transactions.

-Onboarding customers also came with its own set of problems: the delivery of Djamo VISA cards.
+Onboarding customers also came with its own set of problems: the delivery of Djamo Visa cards.
 Bourgi says unlike more developed countries on the continent, it is a Herculean task to access efficient delivery and logistics services in Ivory Coast.
 So, the startup built a delivery app with in-house delivery agents for this particular purpose.
 “The objective for our customers is that after registering with us, they get their cards the next day in a timely fashion,” Bourgi added.

 But even before pushing out its MVP, Djamo had already received monetary validation for its product.
 In June 2019, it raised a pre-seed investment of $350,000 from private investors — arguably the largest round at this stage in the Francophone region.
-The ingenuity of the solution, at least to French-speaking Africa, and the founders’ track record was crucial to Djamo closing the round, Hassan explained.
+The ingenuity of the solution, at least to French-speaking Africa, and the founders’ track record, was crucial to Djamo closing the round, Hassan explained.

-For a long time, Francophone Africa has been underrated by international investors despite signs pointing to the emergence of a budding startup scene.
+For a long time, Francophone Africa has been underrated by international investors, despite signs pointing to the emergence of a budding startup scene.
 Part of this has to do with language barriers and the region’s GDP and income per capita where English-speaking countries, excluding South Africa, contribute to 47% of sub-Saharan Africa’s average GDP, while French-speaking countries boast of only 19%.

 However, with the World Bank stating that the region will have 62.5% of Africa’s fastest-growing economies by 2021, there’s bullishness around its growth in the coming years.

 With so many untapped opportunities, underrepresented regions like Francophone Africa are ripe for disruption.
-Investors know this and though their checks are still skewed towards Anglophone Africa, million-dollar raises from Senegalese energy startup, Oolu and Cameroonian healthtech startup, Healthlane in 2020 show their keenness on the market.
+Investors know this and though their checks are still skewed toward Anglophone Africa, million-dollar raises from Senegalese energy startup, Oolu and Cameroonian healthtech startup, Healthlane in 2020 show their keenness on the market.

 Like Djamo, both startups are YC-backed and are the other Francophone startups to have made it into the accelerator.
 But with this Winter 2021 batch, Djamo becomes the first fintech startup from the region.
 Following Healthlane’s acceptance in 2020, it is also the first time French-speaking Africa has had representatives for consecutive years.

-To the founders, YC’s backing validates Djamo’s premise that financial service distribution across the Francophone Africa region is fundamentally changing towards applications.
+To the founders, YC’s backing validates Djamo’s premise that financial service distribution across the Francophone Africa region is fundamentally changing toward applications.

 “In Ivory Coast, people always say that the banking industry is too complex and we can’t do anything about it.
 But we saw it as a huge opportunity and a great industry to take on.
-Everywhere you see frustration, customers in pain, there is an opportunity for a business to come and do it better,” said Régis.
+Everywhere you see frustration, customers in pain, there is an opportunity for a business to come and do it better,” said Bamba.

-After participating in the three-month-long program which culminates in a Demo Day on March 23rd, Djamo will also take part in Visa’s Fintech Fast Track Program, an avenue for the company to leverage the fintech giant’s network to introduce new payment experiences.
+After participating in the three-month-long program, which culminates in a Demo Day on March 23rd, Djamo will also take part in Visa’s Fintech Fast Track Program, an avenue for the company to leverage the fintech giant’s network to introduce new payment experiences.